simongonzalezdc/kyanite.sh/PROJECT_SNAPSHOT.md

-# LyricForge Project Snapshot
+# noise.sh Project Snapshot

 ## Project Overview

-LyricForge is an AI-powered terminal user interface (TUI) application that transforms the songwriting process by combining professional songwriting pedagogy with beautiful visual design and intelligent AI assistance.
+noise.sh is an AI-powered terminal user interface (TUI) application that transforms the songwriting process by combining professional songwriting pedagogy with beautiful visual design and intelligent AI assistance.
 It empowers songwriters to create authentic, human-quality lyrics while maintaining complete privacy and ownership of their creative work.

 The application is designed as a **local-first, privacy-focused** tool that brings together:
 - Expert songwriting techniques from renowned instructors (Pat Pattison, Andrea Stolpe, Jason Blume)